ARO Scholars Program

 Application Requirements:

-All applications must be completed online.
-Individuals should have the below documents prepared to upload when completing the online application:
+All applications must be submitted online.
+Applicants should have the following documents ready to upload when completing the online application:

-• A written statement (500 words or less) summarizing the applicants professional goals, description of current/previous research or interest in research and any applicable experience, what the applicant hopes to gain from attending the 2024 ARO MWM, and a short justification describing why the applicant should be one of four chosen Scholars.
+• A written statement (500 words or less) summarizing professional goals, description of current or prior research (or interest in research), relevant experience, and what the applicant hopes to gain from attending the ARO MidWinter Meeting (MWM) and conducting summer research.
+The statement should also include a brief explanation of why the applicant should be selected as a scholar.

 Only applications submitted online via the application will be accepted.
-All materials must be uploaded together to be considered for the program and must be received by November 10th, 2023.
-Questions about the award may be directed to Kristin Gordy in the ARO Executive Office.
+All materials must be uploaded together to be considered for the program and must be received by October 17, 2025.
+Questions about the award may be directed to Kristin Johnson in the ARO Executive Office.
 She may be reached at headquarters@aro.org.
-The Diversity & Minority Affairs Committee will select awardees after scoring all the applications in the month November.
-Awardees will be notified in December.
+The Development, Mentorship, and Advancement Committee will select awardees after scoring all the applications in October-November.
+Awardees will be notified in November.
 The Award must be used the year of selection.

-Once selected, the Scholar will receive communication from the ARO Executive Office with instructions on how to submit their poster if they have not already done so as well as details on award disbursement.
+Once selected, the Scholar will receive communication from the ARO Executive Office with instructions on how to submit their abstract (if not already submitted), along with information regarding award dispursement and meeting logistics.

 How to Apply